Employee Termination Letter: A Complete Guide with Templates & Samples

 This employee termination letter template is suitable for contract positions, temporary assignments, or project-based roles where the employment relationship has a predetermined end date.

-Employee Termination Letter Sample for Termination Due To Contract Expiration
+Template for Termination Due To Contract Expiration

 [Date]